GUIDE FOR AUTHORS

 PEER-REVIEW

 All papers are subjected to a preliminary evaluation by an Editor, who may reject an article before it has been submitted for peer review if it falls outside the journal's scope or is of inadequate quality.
-Following this first screening, manuscripts that seem to be appropriate are submitted to single-blind peer-review by a minimum of two independent reviewers or experts.
+Following this first screening, manuscripts that seem to be appropriate are submitted to double-blind peer-review by a minimum of two independent reviewers, experts and/or the editors.
 The authors are requested to nominate at least two individuals who are qualified to evaluate their manuscripts by completing the Title Page form.
 Only manuscripts for the Editorials Section undergo a reviewing process by the Editorial Board.

 LANGUAGE